How to Throw an Authentic Mad Men-Era Cocktail Party – The Inside Skinny

-Just in Time for Summer – Let’s Eat Outdoors – A Mid-50′s Fever Dream of Cookout Kookiness
+Just in time for the 4th – Let’s Eat Outdoors – A Mid-50′s Fever Dream of Cookout Kookiness

 Let’s Eat Outdoors – The Yankees had Murderers Row, Notre Dame had the four horseman, Cincinnati had the Big Red Machine.
 Mere amateurs.
 Let’s Eat Outdoors has a lineup led by the one and only SPAM with all-meat Hormel Franks batting “clean up.”
 Also includes guest appearances by Bisquick, Van Camp/s, Dinty Moore and Nescafe.
 Don’t miss the amazing retro line art and design, a stunning proclamation from the 50′s top style-maker and a seemingly out-of-place recipe from one of America’s first conservationists.
 Let’s Eat Outdoors is an unqualified masterpiece!
 Go to “Let’s Eat Outdoors”